65MO/Galaxy-E/tools/read_netcdf/README.md

 Stdout is the result of the "ncdump -h inputfile" command.

 ## Netcdf read
-The second tool "netcdf read" use the Python module Netcdf4 (1.3.1) which is an interface to the C library.
+The second tool "netcdf read" use the Python module Netcdf4 (1.3.1) which is an interface of the C library.

 The xml lecture_nc allows to choose a variable to extract and to add filter on dimensions.
 The option "Search values for custom coordinates" use the scipy spatial function to get the closest coordinates with non-NA values.